japinol7/teams-generator-services/services/README.md

   * listContestantsNotInATeam
     * Lists contestants that still do not have a team.
   * listContestantsInATeam
-    * Lists contestants that belong to a team.
+    * Lists contestants that belong to a team. <br />
+      It takes the contestants from the teams file, <br / without matching them with the contestants file.

 * list-teams
   * listAllTeams: Lists all generated teams.